 You have probably heard this from almost every person you told that you were going into music: “It’s competitive, cutthroat, and you won’t make any money.”
 But is that really the case?
 Okay, you might not be living in a mansion, but I’ve heard the upkeep is a hassle anyway.
 Anyone who pursues music as a career does it for a reason much larger than it’s monetary value; they do it because it’s their passion, and honestly, why do anything else?

-For friends who are not in college anymore, Instagram and social media as a whole are great ways to build your tribe!
+For friends who are not in college anymore, Instagram and social media as a whole are great ways to create this !
 The flute world is scary small, but in all of the best ways.
 You never know when someone you interact with on social media could end up being one of your best friends, supporters and live in the same city!
 We all have so much to learn from each other and we all benefit when we support each other. #Flutefriends are a thing for a reason, it’s not just a catchy hashtag.
-How do you build your tribe?
 What is your favorite flute studio bonding activity?